Frequently Asked Questions

 What will happen once I am selected?

-You will be sent information via email about your mentor once selected.
-Within 3 days of receiving your confirmation email, you will need to sign up for a new mentee orientation.
+You will be sent information via email about your Mentor once selected.
+Within 3 days of receiving your confirmation email, you will need to sign up for a new Mentee orientation.
 Instructions are included in the email.
-Lastly, you'll receive monthly information via email to assist you with your mentoring relationship.

 Will my Mentor get me a job/internship?

 Absolutely not!
 Mentors are not responsible for offering you a job or internship.
-The purpose of this program is to receive additional support and guidance, which could, but not always, lead to tips about jobs/internships.
+The purpose of this program is to receive additional support and guidance, which may, but not always, lead to tips about jobs/internships.

 Where can I get more information?

-Please contact Sarah Brinker-Good, Program Coordinator, for more information.
+Please contact Sarah Brinker-Good, Assistant Director, Mentoring & Assessment, for more information.